BeamMP/BeamMP-Launcher/README.md

 Should you run out of RAM while building, you can ommit the `--parallel` intruction, it will then use less RAM due to building only on one CPU thread.

 You can also specify a number of threads to use, for example `--parallel 4` will use four CPU threads, but due to the small project size, you may be faster just omitting `--parallel` instead of trying to find the highest possible multithread number

+## License

+BeamMP Launcher, a launcher for the BeamMP mod for BeamNG.drive Copyright (C) 2020-2024 Anonymous275, Lion Kortlepel, the BeamMP Mod Team, and contributors.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.